Face Liveness Detection SDK - Server

 License

-We offer lifetime licenses per machine for Servers (Windows, Linux).
+We offer lifetime license based on machine ID from Servers (Windows, Linux).

 To request a license, please contact us: